MichelBrunGit/Ironhack-DAFT-Project7-ML-Netflix/README.md

 - '1.
 Netflix.csv with clean and encoded data
 - '2.
 Netflix.ipynb' with all code concerning data cleaning and modelling
 - '3.
 Slides/dashboard/notebook with must-have EDA, each model description (how it works, what the parameters are, what exectly you used) and results (for each model and final table with models comparison).
 - '4.
-Please state the conclusion about usability of each model.
+Please state the conclusion about usability of each model : None of the models tested are usable for this project
 - '5.
-Trello board with logged time.
+Trello board with logged time : https://trello.com/b/yhQlANKS/project-7-group-2

 ## Time expectations
 - Data cleaning 2 hours